 And if they don’t, it could help them to recognize your brand name once you move onto step number two.

-After you’ve been flirting with these bloggers on social media for awhile, it’s time to take things to the next level: email outreach.
+After you’ve been flirting with these bloggers on social media for a while, it’s time to take things to the next level: email outreach.

 You’ll need a few tools to really help you get this right, from finding the right email addresses to perfectly personalizing your content.
 A tool like RightInbox can help with your outreach processes by scheduling and tracking your emails.

-If you don’t hear back, you also want to make sure you send follow-up emails at appropriate time increments (1-2 weeks) to ensure you’re not overcrowding their inbox and turning them off to working with you in the future.
+If you don’t hear back, you also want to make sure you send follow-up emails at appropriate time increments (1-2 weeks) to ensure you’re not overcrowding their inbox and turning them off to work with you in the future.